japhet996sunday-cell/restaurant-menu-project/README.md

-# restaurant-menu-project
+# Restaurant Menu Project

-A simple restaurant menu webpage built with HTML, showcasing food categories using lists and semantic structure.
+This is a simple HTML project that displays a restaurant menu using headings and lists.

+## Features
+- Starters section
+- Main courses section
+- Desserts section
+- Beverages section
+- Nested list structure

+## Technologies Used
+- HTML5

+## Purpose
+This project was created to practice HTML structure, lists, and semantic layout.